pontoneplayer/pontoneplayer.github.io/README.md

 PonTONE v1.4.0

-Cue Sounds player on WWW Browser
+Cue Sounds player on web browser

 * when sound looped, timer bug fixed

 * sound vidualizing added

-open pontone.html with WWW Browser on PC
+open pontone.html with web browser on PC

 pontone.css & pontone.js　need to be in the same folder as pontone.html